Get a FREE, Personalized 7-Day Music Making Course

 How to Play Guitar Chords for Beginners

-Remember the notes on the guitar (thickest to thinnest string):
+Remember, from our guide to guitar scales lesson, the notes on the guitar (thickest to thinnest string):

 • E